Ecuadorean prosecutor investigating TV station attack has been assassinated, attorney general says | KRDO

 Cesar Suarez was killed in the northern part of the city, known for being one of the most violent cities in the country.
 He was a prosecutor for the Guayas province and he focused on organized transnational crime, Salazar said in a video posted on X, formerly known as Twitter.

+Ecuadorean police have arrested two men for their alleged participation in the assassination of Suarez, according to General Commander of the National Police, Cesar Zapata.
+Zapata said that investigative procedures helped identify the suspects.

-According to CNN affiliate Ecuavisa, Suarez was leading the investigation into the storming of local network TC Television by armed men while it was broadcasting live on January 9.
+Suarez was leading the investigation into the storming of local network TC Television by armed men while it was broadcasting live on January 9, the Attorney General’s office confirmed to CNN en Espanol.

 “I am going to be emphatic, the organized criminal groups, criminals, terrorists will not stop our commitment to the Ecuadorian society, we will continue with more strength and commitment,” Salazar said, adding, “we have to be clear; this atrocious event brings with it a message towards the work we are carrying out through justice in Ecuador.”